-This Official Statement, including Appendices A and B, have been prepared by the issuer of the Bonds referenced above (the "Bonds") with the assistance of RBC Capital Markets, LLC, Financial Advisor to the District, in connection with the offering of the Bonds.
-The issuer of the Bonds is a political subdivision located in Ector County, Texas that was formerly known as the Odessa Junior College District.
+This Official Statement, including Schedule I and Appendices A and B, have been prepared by the issuer of the Bonds (the "District") referenced above (the "Bonds") with the assistance of RBC Capital Markets, LLC, Financial Advisor to the District, in connection with the offering of the Bonds.
+The District is a political subdivision located in Ector County, Texas that was formerly known as the Odessa Junior College District.
 The name of the District was changed to Odessa College District in 2018 as authorized by State law.
-The issuer operates Odessa College in the City of Odessa, Texas (herein, the issuer and the college are referred to as the "District" or the "College" or "Odessa College," respectively).
+The District operates Odessa College in the City of Odessa, Texas (herein, the issuer and the college are referred to as the "District" and the "College" or "Odessa College," respectively).
 Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Resolution (hereinafter defined) authorizing the issuance and sale of the Bonds, except as otherwise indicated herein (see "APPENDIX E - SELECTED PROVISIONS OF THE RESOLUTION").